 - UE may indicate the V2X Policy Provisioning Request in the UE Policy Container.
 If this indication is received, the PCF includes V2XP in the UE policy information as defined in clause 6.2.2 of TS 23.287 [28].

-- UE may indicate the 5G ProSe Policy and Parameter Provisioning Request in the UE Policy Container.
-If this indication is received, the PCF includes ProSeP in the UE policy information as defined in clause 6.2.2 of TS 23.304 [34].
-PCF determines contents of ProSeP based on the information contained in the 5G ProSe Policy and Parameter Provisioning Request as defined in clause 4.3.1 of TS 23.304 [34].

 - The UE may also provide the OSId.

 The UE may trigger an Initial registration with the list of stored PSIs to request a synchronization for example if the UE powers up without USIM being changed.